ploki/yanapack/README.md

  - If N is greater than 0: The excitation will be a square waveform with a frequency of N Hz.
  - If N is 0: A unit impulse is used as the excitation.
  - If N is -1: A step response is computed.
- - If n is less than -1: The excitation is a pulsation of -exp(i·2·π·n).
+ - If N is less than -1: The excitation is a pulsation of -exp(i·2·π·N).

-When the `-i` parameter is used, the interpretation of the -f and -t parameters changes.
+When the `-i` parameter is used, the interpretation of the `-f` and `-t` parameters changes.
 Instead of representing the base 10 logarithm of the frequency bounds, they are interpreted differently.
 Specifically:
  - When using the `-i` parameter, set the argument for the `-f` parameter to 0.
 This indicates that the simulation will be performed from 0 Hz (e.g. DC).